xxyzz/WordDumb/docs/index.rst

 - Add inception date of countries and cities to X-Ray descriptions.

-- Fetch X-Ray descriptions from Wikipedia and Fandom.
+- Fetch X-Ray descriptions from Wikipedia or other MediaWiki server.

 - Customize Word Wise difficulty and definitions.